flyck/lambda-iac-2023/README.md

 # Is terraform + bun = bae?

-After the endless CDK hype the release of bun 1.0 ignite a new need for speed.
-As the CDK DX is lackluster witH:
+After the endless CDK hype, the release of bun 1.0 ignited a new need for speed.
+As the CDK DX is lackluster with:
 - v1 v2 migration and weird packaging / versioning
 - lacking local execution without hot reloading (sam local cannot do it and is super slow)
 - all sorts of work-arounds "one shoud know" for CDK specifics, like async lambda building and